dictyBase/Migration/Stock-Import.md

 ## Stock data import

 ### Time
-@biodavijm starts on 6 Mar 2014

 ## Description of the project
-Export the stock data from Oracle, and import it into PostgreSQL.
+Once the stock data is exported from Oracle, it will be imported into PostgreSQL.

-Most of the stock data is located in Legacy.

 ### Synopsis